Please no outside agency solicitors.

 CERTIFICATES, LICENSES, REGISTRATIONS

-Must be licensed as a Physician Assistant in the State of Oklahoma, possess National Certification, and maintain CPR and ACLS certifications.
 Must possess a valid driver's license with a driving history verified through a motor vehicle report that meets requirements for Cherokee Nation underwriting rating.